2017 Nissan Navara Review

 How much you can carry depends on which Navara you get.
 Fewer seats in the cab means more length in the tray and more weight you can put in the tray (because there’s less weight in the cab).

 Legally, a Navara carries less than most other utes.
-Even so, the best-equipped Navara – the ST-X Dual-Cab four-wheel drive – can legally carry 740kg in the tray (37 bags of cement) and a driver and passenger.
-All other variants bar the petrol Dual-Cab can legally carry more.
+Even so, the best-equipped Navara – the ST-X Dual Cab four-wheel drive – can legally carry 770kg in the tray (38 bags of cement) and a driver and passenger.
+All other variants bar the petrol Dual Cab can legally carry more.

-In distinguishing the Navara Series 2 from its predecessor, the NP300, Nissan placed most emphasis on suspension revisions for the coil-sprung Navara Dual Cabs, claiming the Series 2 was more stable when laden.
-Nissan cites revised shock absorbers front and rear but has not been forthcoming with further detail.
-It is difficult to predict how significant any improvement would be without putting the Series 2 to a practical test.
+In distinguishing the Navara Series 2 from its predecessor, the NP300, Nissan placed most emphasis on suspension revisions for the coil-sprung Navara Dual Cabs, claiming the Series 2 was more stable when laden or towing, among other handing improvements.
+Nissan cited revised shock absorbers front and rear but has not been forthcoming with details.

-It was a similar story with towing, with the NP300 pulling strongly but squatting too much at the rear when asked to haul a trailer matching its 3500kg legal braked towing limit.
+It was a similar story with towing, the NP300 pulling strongly but squatting too much at the rear when asked to haul a trailer matching its 3500kg legal braked towing limit.
+Reviewers have not repeated the tow test on a Series 2, but see no reason to predict a different result.

-Be aware that 3500kg is a lot to tow – it represents a robust 20-foot tandem-axle off-road caravan, or a triple-float with three horses on board.
+Be aware that 800kg is a lot to carry, just as 3500kg is a lot to tow – it represents a robust 20-foot tandem-axle off-road caravan, or a triple-float with three horses on board.
 You could expect any Navara to do much better with a more likely 400kg in the tray, or when towing 2500kg – which would still account for a very sizable caravan or laden two-horse float.

 One Dual-cab Navara, the RX cab-chassis 4WD, has leaf springs at the rear, which are more suited to load carrying.
 But this is the farm ute of the range and comes with the less powerful diesel engine, so it’s a win and a loss.